chdb-io/chdb-lambda/README.md

 ## Create an AWS Lambda Function for chDB

-To create an AWS Lambda function, log into your AWS console.

 ➡ **Build & Push** the latest [chDB-lambda container](https://github.com/chdb-io/chdb-server/tree/main/lambda) image to your **ECR** storage.

 ### Upload Docker image on ECR and Lambda
-Lambda function continers must be hosted on the AWS Elastic Container Registry.
+Lambda function continers must be hosted on the AWS Elastic Container Registry.<br>
+Before proceeding authenticate into your AWS console.

 1. Export your AWS account id in the shell or better yet, add it your ~/.bashrc or ~/.bash_profile
 ```